Idea

 Presentation

-UNGROUND was presented at the Lichtrouten Festival, March 20-29, 2025, in the abandoned Forum am Sternplatz, Lüdenscheid (DE).
-Projectors illuminated a corridor wall, enveloping passers-by in a dynamic dance of letters.
-Visitors could watch the fleeting formations and ask themselves how often they, too, refresh news feeds in search of answers - only to find more questions.
+UNGROUND was presented at the Lichtrouten Festival, 20-29 March 2025, in the abandoned Forum am Sternplatz in Lüdenscheid (DE).
+The projectors illuminated a corridor wall and enveloped passers-by in a shifting choreography of letters.
+Visitors could observe these fleeting formations and ask themselves how often they, too, refresh news feeds in search of answers only to end up with still more questions.

 Author